JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/generators/circle_mesh/index.md

 ## Description

-This node return the mesh(s) of a cicle or disc based.
+This node return the mesh(s) of a circle or disc based.

 ## Options